julia-kraus/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes: Here is a visualization of the architecture
+The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes, which was implemented in Keras.
+Here is a visualization of the architecture

 ![alt text][image1]